Banner graphic for SafeWise's Australian health insurance comparison

 Is the HP Chromebook x2 11 worth the price?

 Premium parts can only do so much to hide familiar faults.
-When it’s not preaching to the converted, the HP Chromebook x2 11 feels primed to make those already considering jumping into the world of Chromebooks more willing to pull the trigger.
+When it’s not preaching to the converted, the HP Chromebook x2 11 feels primed to make those already considering jumping into the world of 2-in-1s and Chromebooks more willing to pull the trigger.
 If you’re going to buy a Chromebook anyway, there’s plenty to like about this particular one.

 If you’re already looking at spending this much money on your next PC, you probably aren’t looking to run Cyberpunk 2077 on it.